Leslie Howard (musician): Liszt project

-The last disc of the Liszt series was recorded in December 1998, and released on 22 October 1999, Liszt's birthday.
-Since completion of the project, three supplementary volumes have been released (the third of which is a double CD) as further Liszt manuscripts have come to light.
-The total number of CDs in the series is now therefore 99.

-A boxed set containing all 99 discs has been issued by Hyperion Records in 2011 in honour of the 200th anniversary of the birth of Liszt.
+The last disc of the initial Liszt series was recorded in December 1998, and released on 22 October 1999, Liszt's birthday.
+After completion of the project, three supplementary volumes were released (the third of which is a double CD) as further Liszt manuscripts came to light, bringing the total number of CDs to 99.
+A boxed set containing 99 discs was issued by Hyperion Records in 2011 to mark the 200th anniversary of the birth of Liszt.

-In 2018, a new disc was released, including some undiscovered works, like the first version of the Hungarian Rhapsody No. 1, and the Kavallerie-Geschwindmarsch, which was believed lost for over a century.
+In 2018, a 100th disc (volume 61) was released, including some rediscovered works, such as the first version of the Hungarian Rhapsody No. 1, and the Kavallerie-Geschwindmarsch, which was believed lost for over a century.

 Claims by other pianists to have recorded the complete piano works of Liszt are demonstrably incorrect.
 Such claims include those by France Clidat, whose Liszt recordings total just 28 CDs; and Gunnar Johansen, whose private home recordings number 53 LPs.

 A critic in the BBC Music Magazine declared: "Howard is, by general consensus, the finest living exponent of Liszt.
 (He has) a formidable intellectual grasp of the music, (and) his vastly superior performances continue to carry the day".
 As further indication of the status he enjoys among Liszt scholars, Howard was invited to perform at the inauguration of the Istituto Liszt in Bologna, Italy, of which he is an honorary member.

 He has been invited by the music publishers Edition Peters to edit the republication of some of their Liszt scores, correcting previous inaccuracies by a return to manuscript sources.

 He has also edited several volumes of Liszt Society Publications for Hardie Press and Editio Musica Budapest.

 With Michael Short he has published Ferenc Liszt – A List of his Musical Works (Rugginenti, 2004) and Ferenc Liszt – A Thematic Catalogue (Pendragon, 2005).
 He has a book in progress, The Music of Liszt (Yale University Press).